 It goes without saying (but we'll say it anyway) that you give yourself the best chance at passing your exams if you show up to class, pay attention, take notes, and do your assigned readings.
 However, you should also take notes when the professor is talking about the exam, specifically what it will cover.
-You don't want to be studying single ETFs when the exam only covers commodity funds, so make note of the topics and save yourself some time.
+You don't want to be studying management when the exam only covers local retail, so make note of the topics and save yourself some time.

 Start Preparing Well in Advance

 Cramming is something of a rite of passage for college students, but that doesn't mean it's an effective exam study strategy.
-Students who start studying a week or more in advance are more likely to become Brampton mortgage brokers, while those who cram are more likely to fail out and end up working at Staples.
-Do several read throughs of your notes, make sure you understand all the material, then hunt down old exams or sample exams with which to test yourself.
+Students who start studying a week or more in advance are more likely to become a mortgage brokers, while those who cram are more likely to fail out and end up working at Staples.
+Do several read-throughs of your notes, make sure you understand all the material, then hunt down old exams or sample exams with which to test yourself.

 Look After Your Body